garyd203/graphql-guide/README.md

 ## Introduction

 ### What is GraphQL
 GraphQL is a new RPC system.
-That is, it is in the same category as REST, Webservices/SOAP, gRPC and CORBA.
+That is, it is in the same category as REST, Webservices/SOAP, gRPC, XML-RPC and CORBA.

 ### Advantages
 The key distinctive of GraphQL is that it gives the API client fine-grained control over the fields returned from an API call (the data shape).
 This addresses a number of issues around over-requesting, that are present in most other RPC systems.